Due to COVID-19, HCA’s lobby is closed until further notice. Learn more about your virtual customer service options.

 Medication for Opioid Use Disorder (MOUD) is used at opioid treatment program (OTP) facilities as a method for assisting patients in recovery.
 If you have a patient in need of these services, refer to our listing of opioid treatment programs (OTP) in Washington State.

 In addition, the Washington State Targeted Response (STR): Hub and Spoke Project funds multiple, geographically-based, integrated networks of care — called hub and spoke networks — for OUD treatment.

-On October 1, 2018 new policies went into effect for how providers can bill for primary care services in a substance use disorder setting and how physicians can bill when offering MOUD services.
+Learn how to bill for primary care services in a substance use disorder setting and when offering MOUD services: